cdl-geneseo/geneseo-dictionary/S/Shitcreek.md

 # Shitcreek

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Shitcreek

 Created by  Unknown User (lav4), last modified on Dec 01, 2008

 noun: collocation of up/in shitcreek.
 Metaphor for being in deep trouble.